gupta-ankit/gupta-ankit.github.io/_posts/2020-10-03-do-you-really-need-microservices.md

 title: Does your organization really need microservices?
 date: 2020-10-03 10:31 -0700
 tags: microservices monoliths microservices-value-proposition
+excerpt: It is important that you understand the value proposition of microservices before you can decide if you really want to migrate from your current architecture to a microservices architecture.
+It is also important to keep in mind that "Monoliths" and "Microservices" are not your only choices.
+Microservices and monoliths are two ends of a spectrum.
+There are several alternatives in between.
 ---
 We, as software developers, and as a software industry keep falling for the false-cause fallacy.
 We often mistake technologies that are used at successful companies as the cause of their success.
 This fallacy comes with a high